gunnarx/conference-box/README.md

 If you have issues with any of this:
  - Shared folder won't work
+ - Shared clipboard doesn't work (also see Bugs section)
  - Guest screen won't resize when you resize the VirtualBox window (or set it to full screen)

 ... then you likely have mismatched guest additions installed.